 We're now ready to open our HTML editor and start producing our design mockup.
-Again, I understand many of you are going to have a little trouble launching your code editor without a Photoshop or GIMP comp to work from.
-Trust me, we'll work through the layout in HTML and CSS using our sketch and then the final visual elements will be a breeze in your image editor at the end.
-For now, just open your HTML or text editor and create a new, fresh index.html page.In Chapter 1 we learned the importance of building up our layout sample based on semantic content.
-Let's get started with our initial HTML and sample content implementing what we learned.
+We'll work through the layout in HTML and CSS using our sketch and then the final visual elements will be created in an image editor at the end.

-The DOCTYPE

-OK!
-Let's get started.
-The first thing we'll need is to assign the HTML5 DOCTYPE to our newly created index.html file.
-This is not an HTML tag, it simply informs the web browser about what version of the HTML markup language the page is written in.

-It's pretty important to always specify the DOCTYPE in all HTML documents, so that the browser knows what type of document to expect.
-If you're familiar with the DOCTYPE's for HTML 4.0 or XHTML Strict or Transitional you probably remember it being a fairly lengthy bit of information.
-That's because those DOCTYPES required a reference to a DTD, because HTML 4.01 was based on SGML and XHTML was the "XML-ification" of HTML 4.0.

-HTML5 is not based on SGML, and doesn't require a reference to a DTD, however, you still need the basic DOCTYPE declaration.Time for action: Setting up the HTML5 DOCTYPE delcaration
+Time for action: Creating our static html file

+We’ll need a single HTML file for this design, so let’s create it and start setting it up.

+Open your HTML or text editor and create a new, fresh index.html file.

-Here we go, in your index.php page add the following to the very first line in the document:
+Add the following to the very first line in the document:

 <!DOCTYPE html>

+Save your index.html file.

-What just happened
+What just happened?

-Pretty simple huh?
-That's the declaration for HTML5.
-Just make sure there's no empty lines or whitespace above it, as some browsers go into "quirks mode" if they can't read the declaration right away (we'll learn more about quirks mode in Chapter 5)
+We created a new HTML file to contain our mockup and added the DOCTYPE declaration to it.

+You must always specify the DOCTYPE in all HTML documents, so that the browser knows what type of document to expect.
+If you're familiar with the DOCTYPEs for HTML 4.0 or XHTML Strict or Transitional you probably remember it being a fairly lengthy line of code.
+The great news is that with HTML5, things just got a whole lot simpler.

+Don’t forget, even though it’s such a simple declaration, you still need the basic DOCTYPE declaration when using HTML5.

 The semantic body

-After our DOCTYPE, we can add the other essential requirements of an HTML file, the html tags, head tags, title tags, and body tags.
+After our DOCTYPE, we can add the other essential requirements of an HTML file, the html tags, head tags, title tags and body tags.

 Time for action: Adding in basic HTML structure

+The next step is to give our HTML file some basic structure.

-Next up, just below the DOCTYPE declaration, we'll add in our basic HTML markup structure that every page needs:
+Immediately below the DOCTYPE declaration, add in the basic HTML markup structure required for any web page to work:

-...

 <html dir="ltr" lang="en-US">

 <head>